Building HOA Committees

 HOA Transfer Fees: What are they & Who pays them

-Each association is different, and its governing documents drive the transfer fees collected at the close of escrow.
+Each association is different, and its governing documents drive the HOA transfer fees collected at the close of escrow.

 Whopaysthe Transferfee